local-npm/local-npm/README.md

 About
 -----

-`registry-alpha` is a Node server that acts as a local npm registry.
+`modserv` is a Node server that acts as a local npm registry.
 It serves modules, caches them, and updates them whenever they change.
 Basically it's a local mirror, but without having to replicate the entire npm registry.

 This allows your `npm install` commands to (mostly) work offline.
 Also, they get faster and faster over time, as commonly-installed modules are aggressively cached.

 Introduction
 ---

-`registry-alpha` acts as a proxy between you and the main npm registry.
+`modserv` acts as a proxy between you and the main npm registry.
 You run `npm install` commands like normal, but under the hood, all requests are sent through the local server.

 When you first `npm install` a module, it'll be fetched from the main npm registry.
 After that, the module and all its dependencies (at that version) are stored in a local database, so you can expect subsequent installs to be much faster.